Richardinho/react-hero-app-with-routing/README.md

 The code for the app can be found here: [react hero app](link)

 Here is a list of the routing features of the Angular and React routers that I am going to discuss:
+* Defining routes
-* active links
+* Active links

 * lazy loading
 * guards
 * nested routes
 * parameters

-#### How routes are defined
+#### Defining routes
 ##### Angular routes
 Angular apps are made up of modules.
-Every app has at least one module, but this main module can import other modules.
+Every app has at least one module, but every module can import any number of other modules so that an app can consist of a whole tree of modules.

-The routing for an app is set up within the configuration metadata that is passed to a module when it is defined. (see below).
+The routing for an app is set up within the configuration metadata that is passed to a module when it is defined.

 As previously stated, these are static routes.
 Once defined here, they can't be altered at run time.